-Oils have been recommended in the way of friction, upon the fame mechanical principle ple of being penetrating; and two purposes were meant to be answered by them; first, the giving of motion, and secondly, their procuring resolution.
+Oils have been recommended in the way of friction, upon the same mechanical principle of being penetrating; and two purposes were meant to be answered by them; first, the giving of motion, and secondly, their procuring resolution.
 The mild and soft oils have been recommended for the first intention: and this idea of the medical utility of oil must have arisen from its answering so well in making an old hinge go easy, or an old boot sit easy.